em-foundation/emscope/README.md

 ```

 > [!NOTE]
-> Capture raw data using an attached **Joulescope JS220** power analyzer, appropriately wired to your target system; by default, `emscope grab` records just three seconds of data.&thinsp; We'll explain more about the generated output shortly.
+> Capture raw data using an attached **Joulescope JS220** power analyzer, wired to your target system; by default, `emscope grab` will record just three seconds of data.&thinsp; We'll explain more about the generated output shortly.

 <br>